scoat22/SampleCode/README.md

 The Spreadsheet class is what drives the data backend.
 It's the "C" in ECS.
 It stores the component arrays.
 There are also helper functions in it for copying the spreadsheet and serializing it to disk:<br />
 [SpreadSheet.cs](https://github.com/scoat22/SampleCode/blob/main/Code%20Samples/SpreadSheet.cs)<br />

 And here are the implementations for the two main component array types, FilledColumn and SparseColumn.
-The FilledColumn is basically just an array and it means that every entity has that component (used for common components like position, sprite, size, etc).
+The FilledColumn is just an array and it means that every entity has that component (used for common components like position, sprite, size, etc).
 The SparseColumn is used for uncommon components, like velocity, race, health, or any specific piece of data.
-You can read more about ECS online, but basicaly then whole point of ECS is aligning all the component data in tightly packed arrays so that system code can blaze through it in a single cache line (with no cache misses, which are stealth performance killers).
-The sparse column is basically an implementation of a sparse set.
+You can read more about ECS online, but essentially then whole point of ECS is aligning all the component data in tightly packed arrays so that system code can blaze through it in a single cache line (with no cache misses, which are stealth performance killers).
+The sparse column is just an implementation of a sparse set.
 I also have a sparse column with data but the implementation isn't shown here.<br />
 [FilledColumn.cs](https://github.com/scoat22/SampleCode/blob/main/Code%20Samples/FilledColumn.cs)<br />
 [SparseColumn.cs](https://github.com/scoat22/SampleCode/blob/main/Code%20Samples/SparseColumn.cs)<br />